MoJaWorks/norman/README.md

-frameworkv2
+MoJaWorks Game Framework V2
 ===========

-MoJaWorks Game Framework v2
+This is an internal game framework experiment used by MoJaWorks Games.
+It is not currently intended for wider use.